Tourism in Serbia

 That smaller countries regularly perform lower in a comparison of the absolute number of guests, is obvious.
 By putting the tourist numbers in relation to the population of Serbia, the result is much more comparable picture: With 0.25 tourists per resident, Serbia ranked 121st in the world.
 In Southern Europe, it ranked 14th.

 Serbia generated around 1.92 billion US Dollar in the tourism sector alone.
-This corresponds to 3.7 percent of its the gross domestic product.Back to overview: Serbia
+This corresponds to 3.7 percent of its the gross domestic product and approximately 1 percent of all international tourism receipts in Southern Europe.

 On average, each of the tourists arriving in 2018 spent about 1,003 US Dollars.